wakatara/harsh/README.md

 data deluge, so this provides deliberate, explicit, habits to track and progress.

-It's written in Go and adds features and fixes on top of habitctl (its inspiration) such as skips, streak break warnings, and stats.
+It's written in Go and adds features and fixes on top of habitctl (its inspiration) such as skips, streak break warnings, stats, quantities, and as of `0.10.0` targets over intervals (like 3 times in a week).
 If you're a geek, I think you'll like it.
 Despite trying an exhaustive number of habit trackers, this was what worked for me.
 YMMV.
 If you're interested in why I wrote it, there's a [launch post about my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

-My biggest hope that it helps you get done what you're trying to get done in your life.
+My biggest hope that it helps you get done what you're trying to get done in your life and live a better one.

 ## Installation

-harsh is available on OSX (as a homebrew too), Linux (also as a Snap and homebrew), FreeBSD, OpenBSD, and Windows.
-A specific goal was increasing uptake and adoption of a portable, command line, text-based approach.
-We have also updated harsh to support ARM architectures for OSX (M1 and M2 chipped Macs) and Linux as of 0.8.8.
+harsh is available on OSX (and via homebrew), Linux (also as a Snap and homebrew), FreeBSD, OpenBSD, and Windows.
+A specific goal was increasing uptake and adoption of a portable, command line, text-based approach to habit tracking. harsh also supports ARM architectures for OSX (M1, M2, and M3 chipped Macs and Linux and BSDs) as of 0.8.8.
 Binaries for FreeBSD and OpenBSD are also available as of 0.8.23.

 ### Install via package manager